 We provide two example authentication web-sites.

 This is a set of PHP pages which provide a simple example of all authentication functions: login, lost password and registration.
 This code is provided for demonstration purpose only, and should not be used in a production environment.

 This is an implementation of LDAP Authentication in PHP, meant for reference.
-This implementation uses the PEAR “Auth” object ( http://pear.php.net/package/Auth/docs).
-You may use these web-pages without modification if you wish to provide LDAP based authentication for your TeamDrive users.
+This implementation uses the PEAR “Auth” module ( http://pear.php.net/package/Auth/docs).
+Since this module is no longer externally maintained, an updated version (compatible with PHP 7.2) is included directly in the TeamDrive distribution.
+You may use these web-pages almost (see note below) without modification if you wish to provide LDAP based authentication for your TeamDrive users.

 PEAR Auth provides other containers for many authentication methods, including:

-The LDAP example can be easily adapted to use one of these alternative authentication methods.
+The LDAP reference code can be easily adapted to use one of these alternative authentication methods.